tmurakami/dexopener/README.md

-> **Note:** If you are using [Multidex](https://developer.android.com/studio/build/multidex.html?hl=en), you need to specify your app's BuildConfig
+> **Note:** If you are using [Multidex](https://developer.android.com/studio/build/multidex.html?hl=en), you need to specify your BuildConfig
 [in the primary DEX file](https://developer.android.com/studio/build/multidex.html?hl=en#keep), otherwise, you will get the NoClassDefFoundError.